 Director of Audi UK, Andrew Doyle, says: "Compact hatchbacks are of course particularly well suited to urban environments, as are electric vehicles, so combining the two formats in a state-of-the-art package displaying all the essential Audi hallmarks naturally creates an attractive proposition for daily commuting and city driving.
 The beauty of the new A3 Sportback TFSI e is that it can also reach the city limits well before it reaches its own – it can travel far further afield impressively efficiently and then be refuelled and recharged quickly and conveniently.
 It’s a consummate all-rounder.“

-For fans of the S3, Audi have said a "more powerful variant with an even greater emphasis on performance" will join production in the future.
+For fans of the S3, Audi has said a "more powerful variant with an even greater emphasis on performance" will join production in the future.

 Two wheel sizes will be available on both the Sport and S Line trims - 17" and 18" - so drivers can choose based on either style or economy.